tobikli/ba-thesis/content/evaluation.typ

 - Handling of workspaces: The local system utilizes workspaces in the file system of the local Docker container.
 Therefore, tests can create temporary directories for each workspace to separate test workflows.
 The production system does not utilize workspaces similarly, as the user can only access the pre-made workspace in the container under the `/home/project` directory.

 - Landing page: As we only utilize a single Theia Session in the local system, there is no need to log in or rely on the landing page.
-This makes it more challenging to differentiate between the test setup of the local system and the production systems' test setup.
+This differentiation makes it more challenging to distinguish between the test setup of the local system and the production systems' test setup.

 - Different CSS locators: During the development of the testing framework, we noticed that the CSS locators of the production system were not equal to the CSS locators of the local system.
 That is because the production system utilizes a different version of the Theia IDE and has a different DOM structure.
 Updating the version of the Theia IDE in the production system solved this issue.

 === Parallel Testing In One Session
 The priority of the testing framework is to test a production system running on a cluster with scaling capabilities.
 As we do not want to start a new instance for each test, we run tests in parallel in one session.

 During development, we noticed that the tests running in parallel interfered with each other.
-The tests that created new files or directories interfered with each other because they often created files simultaneously when another test opened a file using the explorer view, which resulted in the file list being updated and file nodes not being found.
+The tests that created new files or directories interfered with each other because they often created files simultaneously when another test opened a file using the explorer view, which resulted in the IDE updating the file list.
+Therefore, the tests could not find the corresponding file nodes.

 To solve this issue, we refactored the tests to create a temporary workspace for each test file in the root workspace.
-Tests in a single test file are run sequentially, avoiding interference from the other tests.
+Tests in a single test file run sequentially, avoiding interference from the other tests.

 === Running Tests Using A Single Account

 Testing the scalability of the system is a crucial part of this thesis.
 In the production system, we utilize a single account for all tests.
 We cannot create new users for each test because sessions are bound to user accounts provided by `Keycloak` #footnote("https://www.keycloak.org/").
 Therefore, we have to use the same test account for all tests.
 While running the load tests on the cluster, we noticed a session limit for each user account.
-This means that we were not able to run the load tests with more than 10 instances at the same time.
+Therefore, we were not able to run the load tests with more than 10 instances at the same time.

 == Test Infrastructure and Execution Strategy Limitations